Workflow · Mastering

 The Music catalog covers Spotify (−14 LUFS), Apple Music (−16), YouTube (−14), Tidal (−14), Amazon Music (−14, −2 dBTP ceiling), Deezer (−15), SoundCloud (−14), and the vendor-neutral AES TD1008 (−18).
 Each row's subtitle states whether it's symmetric or "turns down only," so the behaviour is on the row, not in your head.
 The live panel updates as the file plays; the full catalog with references, tolerances, and true-peak ceilings is in the user guide.

-Specula is the pass between "the master is done" and "it's uploaded."
-It won't master the track for you.
-It tells you the exact gain each platform will apply, whether the true peak survives the ceiling, and whether the stereo image holds up in mono, before a single service touches the file.
+Nothing on this page masters the track for you.
+What Specula gives you is the state of the finished master: the exact gain each platform will apply, whether the true peak clears the ceiling, whether the stereo image holds up in mono, and a way to hear all of it before the first service touches the file.